DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 One of the participants in this round experienced this issue and was under the impression that the DfE Sign-in account management screen was part of the Manage school placements service.
 We expect that more users will experience this issue when creating a DfE Sign-in account before entering the service.

-This is an issue for other DfE services, such as Claim funding for mentor training, and it's unclear whether there’s a reason that users are not redirected back to the service they were using before entering the DfE Sign-in account creation journey.
+This is an issue for other DfE services, such as Claim funding for mentor training, and it’s unclear whether there’s a reason that users are not redirected back to the service they were using before entering the DfE Sign-in account creation journey.

 ![DfE Sign-in account management screen](dfe-sign-in.png "DfE Sign-in account management screen")